-We expect to begin our audit in May 2018 and to issue our reports no later than October 15, 2018.
+We expect to begin our audit in May 2019 and to issue our reports no later than October 15, 2019.
 Alexandria Battaglia, is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.
 Our fee for these services will be based on the actual time spent at our standard, hourly rates.
 Our standard, hourly rates vary according to the degree of responsibility involved and the experience level of the personnel assigned to your audit.
+Our invoices for these fees will be rendered as work progresses.
+If we elect to terminate our services for nonpayment, our engagement will be deemed to have been complete upon written notification of termination, even if we have not completed our report(s).
+You will be obligated to compensate us for all time expended through the date of termination.